Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-pick-and-omit.md

 ---

 In the previous article, we first looked at [TypeScript utility types: Partial and Required](https://daily-dev-tips.com/posts/typescript-utility-types-partial-and-required/).
-We'll dive into `Pick` and `Omit` in this article.
+This article will dive into `Pick` and `Omit`.

-These are both used to create a new type with only a set of options from the original type.
+These are used to create a new type with only a set of options from the original type.

 However, they both work slightly differently.
 Let's take a look at the high-level difference.

 - `Pick` only take the items you define you want
 - `Omit` will pick every item you don't define to omit

-So the result of both is very similar, it depends on your needs which one you might like.
+So the result of both is very similar, depending on your needs which one you might like.

 ## The TypeScript Pick utility type